lyz-code/blue-book/docs/task_workflows.md

 You can make your plan at the start of the week, similar to the [day plan](#day-plan), start by getting an idea of:

-* What do you need to do by checking:
+* What do you need to do by:
-    * The last week's plan.
+    * Closing the last week's plan.
-    * Calendar events.
+    * Checking upcoming calendar events.
     * The month's plan if you have it, or the prioritized list of tasks to do, identifying the task dependencies that may block the task development.
 * How much uninterrupted time you have between calendar events.
 * Your state of mind.

+To close the last week's plan:

+* Mark the plan items as done
+* Get an idea of what percent of objectives you actually met.
+With the mindset of seeing how much you can commit on the next one, not to think how bad you performed, you did the best you could, and nothing else could be done.
+* Clean the active tasks.
+Throughout the week, there will be tasks that you left unfinished.
+For each of them:

+    * Decide if the task still makes sense and if it's actionable
+    * Check if you can merge it with other tasks
+    * Check if it belongs to an active objective
+    * Remove the rest.

 Then create the week schedule: